 Pancake weight blocks are the easiest to control due to their unique shape and uniform weight distribution.
 They ride straight on any lane surface with no hooking.
 These cores are mostly used in the plastic balls.
 And this combination is ideal for a beginner to hone the skills of a stroker.

 Symmetrical cores do not carry a lot of weight in the center and that helps these cores to offer impressive flare potential to the bowling ball.
-Besides, these cores provide the smoother movement of the bowling ball with decent hook potential.
+Additionally, these cores provide the smoother movement of the bowling ball with decent hook potential.
 Therefore, these core types are perfect for the intermediate to advanced strokers.

 Asymmetrical cores have non-uniform weight distribution and therefore impart very high aggression to the bowling ball.
 The violent movement of the bowling balls with these weight blocks makes them extremely difficult to control.
 Therefore, these core types are perfect for the crackers but not recommended if you are a stroker.